Which Bachelor’s Degree is Best for Law | Regenesys Law School

 FAQs on Which Bachelor’s Degree is Best for Law?

-The best bachelor’s degree for a career in law in South Africa is the Bachelor of Laws (LLB).
+The best bachelor’s degree for a law career in law in South Africa is the Bachelor of Laws (LLB).
 This degree is specifically designed to provide comprehensive legal education and is the most direct route to becoming a lawyer.

 Can I study a different bachelor’s degree before pursuing an LLB in South Africa?